Adam Schwadron

-Adam Schwadron is an American politician and businessman serving as a member of Missouri House of Representatives from the 106th district.
+Adam Schwadron is an American politician and businessman who served as a member of Missouri House of Representatives from 2021 to 2025, representing the 106th then 105th district.
 Elected in November 2020, he assumed office on January 6, 2021.

 Early life and education

 A native of St. Louis, Schwadron attended Ladue Horton Watkins High School.
 He earned an Associate of Arts in business administration from St. Louis Community College–Meramec and a Bachelor of Arts degree in political science from University of Missouri–St. Louis.

 Career

 In 2007, Schwadron worked as an account manager for Election Administrators.
 From 2007 to 2009, he was a territory sales manager for Dyson.
 He has worked as director of operations for the Clean Carpet Company since 2010.
 Schwadron was elected to the Missouri House of Representatives in November 2020 and assumed office on January 6, 2021.

+In the 2022 Missouri House of Representatives election, he was elected in District 105.
+District 106 was won by Travis Wilson.